Products

 Hypoaspis are more tolerant of pesticides than many other predatory mites.
 However, some products (for example pyrethroid sprays and various soil drenches) are still highly toxic to this species.

 If pesticides are required, always check for side-effects and select products that are least harmful to Hypoaspis and other key beneficials in your IPM program.
-Use the Biobest Side Effects app or access the Biobest side-effects manual online.
+Consult the Biobest Side Effects App for information about the effects of pesticides on Hypoaspis and other biocontrol agents.

 Additional information